vpisarev/ficus/doc/ficustut.md

     }
     ```

 or non-void.
-But, in order to give some protection from occasional programming errors, Ficus compiler reports an error when there are non-void expression in the middle of code block.
+But, in order to give some protection from occasional programming errors, Ficus compiler reports an error when there is a non-void expression in the middle of code block.

     ```
     fun dotprod((x1, y1, z1, w1): (float*4),
                 (x2, y2, z2, w2): (float*4)) =
         x1*x2 // error: non-void expression x1*x2
     + y1*y2 // error: non-void expression + y1*y2
-    + z1*z2 // error
+    + z1*z2 // error: non-void expression + z1*z2
     + w1*w2 // no error, it's the last expression in the block
     ```